omostan/dockeraccesshelper/README.md

 # dockeraccesshelper

-PowerShell module that allows access to the Docker engine.
-Install it using
+PowerShell module that allows any user account to access the docker engine without elevated access rights.

 ```
 Install-Module -Name dockeraccesshelper